MicrosoftDocs/query-docs/query-languages/dax/best-practices/dax-column-measure-references.md

 # Column and measure references in DAX

 As a data modeler, your DAX expressions will refer to model columns and measures.
-Columns and measures are always associated with model tables, but these associations are different.
-So, we have different recommendations on how you'll reference them in your expressions.
+Columns and measures are always associated with model tables, but these associations are different, so we have different recommendations on how you'll reference them in your expressions.

 ## Columns